 It’s the 26th annual Apple Festival!
 It’s a fundraising event to support the educational, research, and community programs that take place at the UBC Botanical Garden.
-Over the years, the Apple Festival has become a quintessential fall event that brings together the UBC community draws people in from all across Vancouver.
+Over the years, the Apple Festival has become a quintessential fall event that brings together the UBC community and draws people in from across Vancouver.

 We got the chance to speak to Margaret Butschler, a long-time volunteer from Friends of the Garden and one of the two main apple buyers for the Festival.
 As an apple buyer, she heads up the Okanagan months in advance of the event in search of the best apples from the most dependable growers to showcase at the festival.
 This year marks Margaret’s 10-year anniversary helping out with the event.
 From talking to her, it was obvious that she is incredibly passionate about seeing the Apple Festival come to life every October.

 Here are 8 things that Margaret wants you to know about the Apple Festival:

 In addition to 68 apple varieties, there are 6 pear varieties that’ll make an appearance at the Festival.

 They’ll have a live demonstration of the cider-making process so you know just how it’s done.
 And don’t forget to try the apple rings, chips, pies, and juice.
 You’ll want to take some home.

 3. The Apple Festival hasn’t missed a single year in 26 years

 Rain or shine, this event is on every year.
 Even in last year’s storm, they found a way to power through it, and guests still came out to enjoy the event.
 Read how it went last year.